 Included: Transportation to the river from Stanley, Idaho and from the river back to Salmon, Idaho.
 All meals, starting with lunch the first day and ending with lunch the last day.
 We provide the use of our sleeping gear and tents, or you can bring your own gear and receive a $40 discount.
 We also provide you with dry bags for your clothing and night gear as well as a small dry bag for use during the day.

-Not included: Prices do not include motels before and after the trip and guide gratuities.
+Not included: Prices do not include motels before and after the trip, alcohol, or guide gratuities.

 Charter trips are available for groups of 15 or more.
 This means your group has reserved the entire trip.
 Ask for details.

 DEPOSIT AND RESERVATION: Payment: A 25% non-refundable deposit is required to reserve your trip with the remaining balance due 45 days prior to the trip.

 Cancellation and Refunds: